CSIRT-SK/viruschecker/README.md

     the VM.
     * `java -jar driver-1.0.0-all.jar ESET KASPESRY VIRUS_TOTAL` if you have both Eset and Kaspersky installed on the VM and also want to use the VirusTotal service.
+    * `java -jar driver-1.0.0-all.jar -a` if you want load all AVs in *Path* and/or enable VirusTotal if there is an API key specified in `viruschecker-driver.properties`.
 If Windows firewall popup window asks for permission, then allow it at least for private networks.

 To verify the successful launch of the driver program, open a web browser on the VM and visit